 About the College

 The College of Physicians & Surgeons of Alberta (CPSA) regulates the practice of medicine in Alberta.
-The privilege of self-regulation is granted through Alberta’s Health Professions Act (HPA).
+The privilege of profession-led regulation is granted through Alberta’s Health Professions Act (HPA).

 The College released a 10-year strategic plan in 2011.
 To bring it up-to-date, we reviewed the plan in 2016.
 Through focus groups, surveys and one-on-one interviews, we heard from thousands of physicians, government, the public and other key stakeholders.
 Council updated the Vision, Mission, Goals and Strategies May 2017 – you can read them below.

 The highest quality medical care for Albertans through regulatory excellence